rn00m/owddm-blog-portfolio/README.md

 - API connection with HyGraph

-When the project is downloaded and opened in example VS Code, open a terminal and start with below command:
+When the project is downloaded and opened in example VS Code, open a terminal and start with below command, see all commands further down:

 ```sh
 npm install